deadshot674gam/deadshot674gam/README.md

 - 🌱 I’m currently learning Machine learning
 - 👯 I’m looking to improve and code, more and more
-- 🥅 Goals: Create more to Open Source projects
+- 🥅 Goals: Create more Open Source projects
 - ⚡ Fun Fact: I love to cook

 <br />